Kidričevo

 Kidričevo ([ˈkiːdɾitʃɛʋɔ]) is a town near Ptuj in northeastern Slovenia.
 It is the seat of the Municipality of Kidričevo.
 The area is part of the traditional region of Styria.
 The municipality is now included in the Drava Statistical Region.
 The town is industrialized and best known for the Talum aluminum-smelting factory.
 The town developed due to the industry in the area and is an example of urban planning in the late 1940s, 1950s, and 1960s.

 Name

 The historical settlement that the town was built around was called Strnišče.
-In 1947, this was renamed Kidričevo after Boris Kidrič, a leading Slovenian communist and one of the chief organizers of the Partisan movement in Slovenia from 1941 to 1945.
+In 1947, a workers' housing development at the site was renamed Kidričevo after Boris Kidrič, a leading Slovenian communist and one of the chief organizers of the Partisan movement in Slovenia from 1941 to 1945.
+The entire village of Strnišče was renamed Kidričevo in 1953.
 In 1974, territory was separated from the settlements of Kidričevo and Župečja Vas to create the current settlement of Strnišče.

 Sterntal Concentration Camp

 The Sterntal Concentration Camp (Taborišče Šterntal, Lager Sterntal) was located in Kidričevo.
 It was a central collection point for the expulsion of ethnic Germans from Slovenia (Ostsiedlung) after the Second World War.
 The roots of the camp go back to a prisoner of war camp from the First World War, later used as a refugee camp for people displaced by the Battles of the Isonzo.
 In 1941, following annexation, the German authorities (CdZ-Gebiet Untersteiermark) established a prisoner of war camp at the site to provide labor to build an aluminum smelter (the plant was not completed until 1947–1954, using forced labor by political prisoners from postwar camps).
 At the beginning of 1942, the camp contained 1,076 workers, 185 criminal internees, and 89 prisoners of war.
 In 1944, family members of deserters were also forced to work at the camp.
 In May 1945, under the direction of Aleksandar Ranković, the Yugoslav secret police (OZNA) established a concentration camp at the site to collect ethnic Germans from across Slovenia, especially from Lower Styria and Gottschee.
 Ethnic Hungarians from Prekmurje were also sent to the camp.
 Overcrowding and poor hygiene at the camp caused many of the inmates to die from amoebiasis and typhoid fever.
 The inmates were also physically and mentally tortured, and many were shot.
 Tortures included forcing the prisoners to lie on the ground while their captors rode motorcycles over them.
 The deaths included large numbers of the elderly and young children; some accounts state that no children under the age of two survived.
 The camp, which was designed to accommodate 2,000 people, contained between 8,000 and 12,000 prisoners.
 Up to 5,000 people died at the camp.
 The Sterntal Concentration Camp was closed down in October 1945 through the efforts of the Red Cross, and most of the survivors were sent to Austria.